Menu Close

 Environment

-We have committed to publishing our route map to net zero in autumn 2023.
-It will set out how we will achieve carbon savings across our operations and identify milestones to ensure we are net zero carbon before 2045.
+We published our pathway to net zero in September 2023.
+It summarises how we will drive down carbon emissions across our operations in the short, medium and long term as we strive towards our aspiration of net zero carbon before 2045.

 Fabric First for healthy, energy efficient homes